NanthikaS/email_sender_using_LLMagents/README.md

 scroll down click the python and copy the code then replace them with the langGraph file of 6-11 lines.

-Save them and re run the files
+Save them and re run the files.

 Go to the inboxes